Imharsh08/Scheduler/docs/documentation.md

 - `tasks`: An array of unscheduled `Task` objects.
 - `scheduleByPress`: A record where keys are press numbers and values are `Schedule` objects.
 This is the master data structure for all scheduled items.
-- `shiftsByPress`: A record where keys are press numbers and values are an array of `Shift` objects for the week.
+- `shiftsByPress`: A record where keys are press numbers and values are an array of `Shift` objects for the week/month.
 This tracks shift capacity.
 - `productionConditions`: An array of all possible manufacturing combinations (item, press, die, etc.).
 - `selectedPress`: The currently active press number, used to filter the UI.

+All state updates follow immutable patterns (e.g., using `...spread` syntax or creating new objects/arrays) to ensure React's change detection works correctly and prevents stale state bugs.

 ### Scheduling Logic (`ValidationDialog.tsx` and `page.tsx`)